jeffpar/pcjs/software/pcx86/sys/dos/ibm/5.00/index.md

 ### Directory of PC DOS 5.00 (Disk 1)

-     Volume in drive A is DISK1
+     Volume in drive A is DISK      1
      Directory of A:\

     IBMBIO   COM*    33430   5-09-91  12:00p